_[Hero CTF 2022]_ - Web3 Challenges

 The contract looks quite simple.
 There are:

-• a constructor function which assigns the flag into the flags global variable.
+function which assigns the flag into theflags

-• a accept_rules function which let us accept the rules.
+function which let us accept the rules.

 We can already start drawing an exploitation strategy in our mind.
-We will first call the accept_rules function with our wallet address in order to accepts the rules.
-Then we will call the get_flag_part_one function, and the contract will pass the check and spit out the flag.
+We will first call the accept_rules

-NOTE!
-Because the get_flag_part_one is a view function, we don’t need to sign the transaction.
+function, we don’t need to sign the transaction.

 Implementing The Solution With Python Web3

-We will instantiate our connection to the blockchain’s node with the HTTPProvider method since the node is running over HTTP
+We will instantiate our connection to the blockchain’s node with the HTTPProvider

 1from web3 import Web3